fkirc/skip-duplicate-actions/README.md

 ### `do_not_skip`

 A JSON-array with triggers that should never be skipped.
-Default `'["workflow_dispatch", "schedule"]'`.
+Default `["workflow_dispatch", "schedule"]`.

 ### `concurrent_skipping`